thunderseethe/thunderseethe.github.io/content/posts/lowering-base-ir.md

 That sounds awful familiar.
 Where else do we try to find a substitution for our type variables to make things equal?
 Unification!
 That would just be unification in disguise.
-We were supposed to leave unification behind in the type checker.
+We were supposed to leave that behind in the type checker.
-This approach works, but we want something faster for our `type_of` check.
+You can make this approach work, albeit it's expensive and error prone, but we want something faster for our `type_of` check.

 DeBruijn Indices solve the problem by picking equal `TypeVar`s for types that are alpha equivalent.
 Making equality testing trivial.
 Compare the type for syntactic equality; If they're syntactically equal, they're alpha equivalent.
 With that tangent wrapped up, let's return to our final case of `type_of()`:

 ```rs
 IR::TyApp(ty_fun, ty) => {